NetApp/trident/docs/kubernetes/operations/tasks/backends/santricity.rst

 ===================== =============================================================== ================================================
 version               Always 1
 storageDriverName     Always "eseries-iscsi"
-webProxyHostname      Hostname or IP address of the web services proxy webProxyPort          Port number of the web services proxy                           80 for HTTP, 443 for HTTPS webProxyUseHTTP       Use HTTP instead of HTTPS to communicate to the proxy           false
+backendName           Custom name for the storage backend                             "eseries\_" + hostDataIP webProxyHostname      Hostname or IP address of the web services proxy webProxyPort          Port number of the web services proxy                           80 for HTTP, 443 for HTTPS webProxyUseHTTP       Use HTTP instead of HTTPS to communicate to the proxy           false